Billiken: Japan

 Throughout Japan representations of the Billiken were enshrined.
 Pre-World War II statues of the Billiken could be found in Kobe city's Chinju Inari and Matsuo Inari shrines.
 Both of these statues were removed from display for many years at the onset of the war when foreign deities fell out of favor.

 The most famous representation of the Billiken was in an amusement park, Luna Park, in the Shinsekai district of Osaka, Japan.
-In 1912, he was enshrined in the park as a symbol of Americana and there was revered as "The God of Things As They Ought to Be".
+In 1912, he was enshrined in the park as a symbol of Americana.
 Popular Billiken souvenirs in the park included dolls and manjū.
 When the park closed in 1923, the wooden statue of the Billiken went missing.

 A replica of the statue was placed in the second-generation Tsūtenkaku Tower in 1980.
 The Billiken was a star in Sakamoto Junji's 1996 comedy Billiken in which the statue is restored to the Tsutenkaku in an effort to revive the popularity of the tower and save Shinsekai.

 The statue was a permanent fixture in the tower until September 2005 when it made its first departure and was taken, as an ambassador of sorts, to Shibuya's Tokyu Hands department store in Tokyo as a part of a fair to promote Naniwa (traditional Osaka) culture.
 As a part of the cultural exchange, a replica of the statue of Shibuya's most famous dog, Hachikō, was sent to Osaka.

 In October 2008, the Billiken of Tsutenkaku took a journey all the way from Japan to its "home" city of St. Louis, Missouri where it was visited by students of St. Louis University, whose mascot is also the Billiken.

 Due to wear (particularly to the soles of the feet), the dark, worn statue replica from 1980 was replaced in May 2012 with a new one.
 Presently he resides on the fifth floor observation deck and has become closely associated with the tower.
 Each year thousands of visitors place a coin in his donation box and rub the soles of his well-worn feet to make their wishes come true.

-The Billiken also became the namesake of Billiken Shokai, the Japanese toy & model manufacturing company established in 1976.
+The Billiken also became the namesake of Billiken Shokai, the Japanese toy and model manufacturing company established in 1976.